cabforum/servercert/docs/BR.md

 3. The CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

+For certificates issued on or after March 1, 2018, this method SHALL NOT be used for validation, and completed validations using this method SHALL NOT be used for the issuance of certificates

 ##### 3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact

 Confirming the Applicant's control over the FQDN by sending a Random Value via email, fax, SMS, or postal mail and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to an email address, fax/SMS number, or postal mail address identified as a Domain Contact.